Waco Tribune-Herald: Background

 In 2021, the newspaper announced it would move out of its 70-year-old building, which is being bought by the Magnolia brand helmed by Chip and Joanna Gaines, whose Magnolia Market at the Silos attraction is located just a few blocks away.
 The television personalities plan to make the facility their corporate headquarters in 2022.

+Starting June 20, 2023, the print edition of the newspaper will be reduced to three days a week: Tuesday, Thursday and Saturday.
+Also, the newspaper will transition from being delivered by a traditional newspaper delivery carrier to mail delivery by the U.S. Postal Service.

 Waco Today Magazine

-The paper also publishes a monthly lifestyle magazine.
-Each issue focuses on a specific issue, such as weddings, remodeling, or dining out for the Waco area.
+The paper published a monthly lifestyle magazine from June 1997 to May 2023.
+It was discontinued with the May 2023 edition, ending its run at 26 years (312 issues).
+Most issues focused on a specific topic, such as medical, family-owned businesses, homes or dining out for the Waco area.